thinkb4/a-walk-in-graphql/lessons/day_02/day_02.md

 1. Any field of a `query`, `mutation` or `subscription` operation can pass `arguments` along
 2. Any field of an `Object Type` can pass `arguments` along
 3. Every `argument` of an operation MUST be declared on the Type Definition
-4. `argument` names MUST NOT begin with "__" (double underscore), that naming convention is reserver for GraphQL's introspection system
+4. `argument` names MUST NOT begin with "__" (double underscore), that naming convention is reserved for GraphQL's introspection system
 5. `argument` names in an argument set for a field MUST be **unique**
 6. `arguments` are **unordered**
 7. `argument` values are **typed** and they MUST belong to a known type on the Type Definition as long as they're valid [input types](http://spec.graphql.org/June2018/#sec-Input-and-Output-Types), they being one of the default set of types or a custom type.